Option Coordinator

 Option Description

 Chemical engineers apply scientific and engineering knowledge to design and produce a wide variety of consumer and industrial products, including food, fuels, plastics, pharmaceuticals, etc. Chemical engineers find exciting global career opportunities in the chemical, biomedical, nuclear, pharmaceutical, and energy fields.
 Graduate study in chemical engineering provides students with the scientific and professional knowledge necessary for their field of interest and develops student abilities to formulate solutions to new and complex problems in the context of current environmental, social, and economic considerations.
 These objectives are accomplished by flexible plans of study designed to meet the needs of the program’s graduate students.
-The program includes thesis, non-thesis, and engineering management plans.
+The Chemical Engineering program offers five different plans, including thesis, non-thesis, engineering management, internship, and an accelerated 4+1 MSE plans.

 Facilities for advanced study and research are located in Moser Hall, which houses a variety of well-equipped laboratories.
 These include the heat transfer lab, distillation lab, and biochemical engineering lab.
 In addition, the college computer lab provides access to a large number of modern PCs with high-speed internet connections.